The Diversity Conversation™ You've Been Waiting To Have

 This session is an honest, no-offense-taken, collaborative conversation between the facilitators and participants about the reality of diversity in this country, in higher education, and on a personal level.
 As much as this conversation is about diversity, it's also about being a leader, stepping outside of our own comfort zones to understand others, and knowing when to lead others to a higher level.
 It's about how we can all get the most from our relationships and achieve what we want collectively.
 It's for professionals, advisors, grad students, and undergraduates.
 It's for all of us.

-How about New Student Orientation?
-Yes, we can do this program for your first year students.
-The biggest difference is that we’ll introduce it as The Diversity Conversation Starter to engage your students in a way that gets them to want to be a part of conversations with a diverse group of friends, classmates, and students as part of your campus community.
+So what about New Student Orientation with first year students.
+We’ll introduce it as The Diversity Conversation Starter to engage your students in a way that gets them to want to be a part of conversations with a diverse group of friends, classmates, and students as part of your campus community.
+With student leaders and non-mandatory events, we can go much deeper.

 Play a full-audience game to understand the real meaning of diversity and social justice for each of us.

-Engage in a conversation about where we go from here to continue the conversation.
+Engage in a conversation about where we go from here to embrace diversity and uniqueness.

 AUDIENCE: Student leaders, clubs and organizations, open to campus